 I prefer making this magic reindeer food with edible sugar crystals.
-If you don’t have the sugar crystals, you could use glitter, but be careful of using that version if you live in an area where there are abundant birds and mammals.
+If you don’t have the sugar crystals, you could also use sanding sugar.
+Be careful of using glitter if you live in an area where there are abundant birds and mammals.

-The glitter version could be left indoors near the fireplace, instead of outdoors.
+The glitter version could be left indoors near the fireplace for Santa to take to his reindeer, instead of outdoors.

-Would you like a reminder of those recipe for magic reindeer food?
+Would you like a reminder of this recipe for magic reindeer food and the free printable label?
 Just pin this image to one of your Christmas boards on Pinterest.

 Admin note: This post for magic reindeer food first appeared on the blog in December of 2014.
 I have updated the post to add a printable project card, more photos and a video for you to enjoy.